Quick Summary

 Educational Loans | Individuals from OBC backgrounds can pursue education more easily as CL and NCL are eligible for educational loan relaxations. | Individuals from OBC backgrounds can pursue education more easily as CL and NCL are eligible for educational loan relaxations. |

-Government Job Applications | The Creamy Layer has to apply for jobs similarly to the general population. | As a result of affirmative action rules, people in the Non-Creamy Layer get age and attempt relaxation, reserved positions, and other benefits when applying for government jobs. |
+Government Job Applications | Non-Creamy Layer people may be able to reduce or avoid paying professional certification costs, which will help them advance their careers and improve their skill sets. | As a result of affirmative action rules, people in the Non-Creamy Layer get age and attempt relaxation, reserved positions, and other benefits when applying for government jobs. |

-Scholarships | They are usually disqualified from some financial help and scholarships targeted towards OBCs. | This class is qualified for financial assistance programs and scholarships offered by OBC, which offer extra funding for education. |
+Professional Certification Fees | There is no relaxation on the fee spectrum for this class. | This class is qualified for financial assistance programs and scholarships offered by OBC, which provide extra funding for education. |

 Government Housing Schemes | There is no facility on government housing schemes for OBC-CL | This class may be entitled to priority placement or reserved housing in government housing programs. |